-If you want to use my dragon designs you can find these dragon SVG files for purchase from our SVG Files Shop.
+If you want to use my dragon designs you can find these dragon SVG files for purchase from my SVG Files Shop.
 Of course you can always draw your own dragons, I had a lot of fun drawing mine!

 As I mentioned in my Hanging Fairies post, using a cutting machine to make these will definitely save some time.
 However, if you don’t have a cutting machine it’s not the end of the world.
 You can cut these dragons by hand, it’ll just take longer and your cuts may not be as smooth.